TAKING COLLEGE DISCIPLINARY HEARINGS SERIOUSLY

 A college education is the most significant investment that most families make, other than purchasing a home.
 Despite the lifelong importance of a college degree, colleges and universities often provide college students facing potential suspension or expulsion, with inadequate procedural protections.

 Many colleges do not even permit an attorney into the hearing room.
 When attorneys are allowed to attend, they can advise their clients, but cannot present their client's case.
-Cross-examination of witnesses may not be allowed, and if it is, questions must often be posed to witnesses or the accuser, through the college official presiding over the hearing, who may or may not ask the questions.
-Given the stakes involved, an accused student must make the right choices, and if a hearing is necessary, present the strongest possible case.
+Cross-examination of witnesses may not be allowed, and if it is, questions to witnesses or the accuser must often be posed through the college official presiding over the hearing, who may or may not ask the questions.
+Given the stakes involved, an accused student must know how best to present their case.

 When a student retains me, I carefully review the Student Handbook, and insist that the College abides by its promises.
 I work with the student to make the correct strategic choices.
 Sometimes, for example, it is in the student's interest to accept responsibility for the charged offense.
 That difficult decision should never be made lightly.